B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 Above is an example of ChatGPT when you ask: “Who is a B2B SaaS expert in the Netherlands?”😊.

 Want to know how you can do this yourself?
-Tips on LLM optimization can be found in this article by Ahrefs.
+Tips on LLM optimization can be found in my article GEO for SaaS.

 2. Customer success and retention over acquisition